 1. Distinguish delay from prevention.
 The curve was widely interpreted as a way to prevent the pandemic from spreading, but it was actually aimed at delaying the spread of COVID-19 not ultimately preventing the spread.
 The delay effort was meant to give the public health system and hospitals time to prepare for the onslaught of expected cases.

 2. Distinguish data visualization from theory visualization.
 The flatten the curve graphic is not dataviz.
 There are no data in the graphic.
 It’s a depiction of a hypothetical model.
-The original version appeared in a by the Centers for Disease Control and Prevention to justify what were then considered radical recommendations to take in the event of a pandemic: close schools, cancel public gatherings, and “social distancing.”
+The original version appeared in a 2007 report by the Centers for Disease Control and Prevention to justify what were then considered radical recommendations to take in the event of a pandemic: close schools, cancel public gatherings, and “social distancing.”

 3. Effectiveness flowed from creative message simplicity.
 The curves are theoretical illustrations of a hypothesis comparing hoped-for intervention results versus doing nothing.
 The visualization shows a mountain (doing nothing) versus a mole hill (timely interventions to flatten the curve).
 In a thoughtful review of the graphic in Mother Jones Magazine, Abigail Weinberg, a digital media analyst, offered this judgment: